Iced London Fog

 iced london fog

-What Does an Iced London Fog Tea Latte Taste Like?
+What Does An Iced London Fog Taste Like?

 Is an Iced London Fog Sweet?

-Then, you can add in vanilla extract if you prefer.
-Vanilla extract gives the drink a slightly warmer flavor.
+You can add vanilla extract if you prefer.
+Vanilla extract gives the drink a warmer flavor.

 The best part about learning how to make tea lattes at home, is that you have the ability to add and change the recipe to make the perfect tea latte of your dreams.